publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schVII/m__us_usc_t42_s902.md

  __Issuance by Commissioner of Social Security of Receipts To Acknowledge Submission of Reports of Changes in Work or Earnings Status of Disabled Beneficiaries__

 [Pub.
-L. 108–203, title II, § 202][/us/pl/108/203/s202], Mar.
+L. 108–203, title II][/us/pl/108/203/tII], § 202, Mar.
 2, 2004, [118 Stat.
 509][/us/stat/118/509], provided that:

 > “Effective as soon as possible, but not later than 1 year after the date of the enactment of this Act \[Mar.
 2, 2004\], until such time as the Commissioner of Social Security implements a centralized computer file recording the date of the submission of information by a disabled beneficiary (or representative) regarding a change in the beneficiary’s work or earnings status, the Commissioner shall issue a receipt to the disabled beneficiary (or representative) each time he or she submits documentation, or otherwise reports to the Commissioner, on a change in such status.”

  __Demonstration Projects Relating to Accountability for Telephone Service Center Communications__

     [Pub.
-L. 101–508, title V, § 5108][/us/pl/101/508/s5108], Nov.
+L. 101–508, title V][/us/pl/101/508/tV], § 5108, Nov.
 5, 1990, [104 Stat.
 1388–269][/us/stat/104/1388-269], directed Secretary of Health and Human Services to develop and carry out demonstration projects designed to implement certain accountability procedures in not fewer than 3 telephone service centers operated by the Social Security Administration, provided that such projects commence not later than 180 days after Nov.
 5, 1990, and remain in operation for not less than 1 year and not more than 3 years, and directed Secretary to submit to Congress a written report on the progress of the demonstration projects not later than 90 days after the termination of the project.

  __Telephone Access to Social Security Administration__

     [Pub.
-L. 103–296, title III, § 302][/us/pl/103/296/s302], Aug.
+L. 103–296, title III][/us/pl/103/296/tIII], § 302, Aug.
 15, 1994, [108 Stat.
 1518][/us/stat/108/1518], directed Comptroller General of the United States to submit to Congress, not later than Jan.
 31, 1996, report and study of telephone access to local offices of the Social Security Administration, based on independent assessment of Social Security Administration’s use of innovative technology (including attendant call and voice mail) to increase public telephone access to local offices of the Administration.

 [Pub.
-L. 101–508, title V, § 5110][/us/pl/101/508/s5110], Nov.
+L. 101–508, title V][/us/pl/101/508/tV], § 5110, Nov.
 5, 1990, [104 Stat.
 1388–272][/us/stat/104/1388-272], provided that:

 >     “(a)  __Required Minimum Level of Access to Local Offices__  __.—__